AmberTruyts/The-Sound-of-Reconstruction/README.md

 - 2_data_exploration.ipynb -> Notebook exploring popular productions and composers in complete_dataset, with focus on German productions and Wagner
 - 3_language_distribution.ipynb -> Notebook exploring the distribution of languages in performances in complete_dataset
 - 4_comparison_WWII.ipynb -> Notebook containing a comparison of productions and performances, with focus on 5 years before, during, and after WWII (1935-1950)
+- 5_leaflet_language.ipynb -> Notebook analyzing the leaflet langauge of my dataset (1946-1963)
+- 6_themes.ipynb -> Notebook exploring the themes of popular productions after WWII (1946-1963)
+- tesseract_OCR.ipynb -> Notebook provided by Sara Budts containing the script to run Tesseract on scans from my dataset

 Materials: